dspadea/openfaas-rust/README.md

 * I think it'd be useful to corral HTTP headers and the like into an event context to pass into the function.
 That might be a breaking api change, though should require only a change to the handler function signature.

+* Ultimately, I think a re-think of all this will be in order.
+I'm not a huge fan of how this builds.
+It leads to weird compile errors when something doesn't match up, it's not very flexible, and it has to compile twice - once for the lib, once for the main bin.
+I'm also not crazy about the enormous docker image size.

 # Usage